mjki4hj3/devops-learning-pathway/README.md

-This repo is a collection of resources associated with the learning roadmap for devops engineers defined at roadmap.sh/devops (also shown at the bottom of this page).
+## This repo is a collection of resources associated with the learning roadmap for devops engineers defined at roadmap.sh/devops (also shown at the bottom of this page).
----

 <details><summary> root </summary><blockquote>
 <details><summary> nest1 </summary><blockquote>
 content
-<details><summary> nest2 </summary><blockquote>
+<details><summary style="color:white"> nest2 </summary><blockquote>
 ~~~
 <ul>
     <li>test</li>